Nando Cózar

-Fernando "Nando" Cózar Torres (born 2 March 1991) is a Spanish professional footballer who plays as a midfielder for St Joseph's.
+Fernando "Nando" Cózar Torres (born 2 March 1991) is a Spanish professional footballer who plays as a midfielder for Gibraltar Football League side Lynx.

 Career

 After failing to make an appearance for Spanish third division side Cádiz CF, Cózar played for UD Los Barrios, Chiclana CF, and Xerez Deportivo FC in the lower leagues.
 He joined Finnish fifth division club Legirus Inter.
 However, he left due to their financial problems and played for KPV and HIFK Fotboll, which he helped achieve promotion to the Finnish top flight, making two appearances there.

 In 2019, Cózar signed for Angkor Tiger FC in Cambodia.

 For the 2020 season, he signed for newly formed Øygarden FK but failed to make an appearance there.

 In 2020, he returned to Finland with PEPO Lappeenranta.

 In 2020, Cózar signed for Spanish fourth division outfit UD Lanzarote.